just-ai/aimybox-android-sdk/google-platform-speechkit/README.md

 ## How to start using

-1. Make sure your device has Google Play Services installed.
+1. Make sure your device has Google Play Services installed
 2. Add dependencies to your module's build.gradle:
 ```kotlin
     repositories {